Stephen Kakfwi

-Stephen Kakfwi (born 1950 in Fort Good Hope, Northwest Territories) is a Canadian politician, who was the ninth premier of the Northwest Territories.
+Stephen Kakfwi (born 1950) is a Canadian politician, who was the ninth premier of the Northwest Territories.
 His sixteen-year tenure in the cabinet of the Northwest Territories is the longest in the Territories' history.

 Early life

-Stephen Kakfwi was born on 1950 in a traditional Dene bush camp at Fort Good Hope, Northwest Territories to full-blooded Slavey parents.
+Stephen Kakfwi was born in 1950 in a traditional Dene bush camp at Fort Good Hope, Northwest Territories to full-blooded Slavey parents.
 His parents were non-status Slavey due to his grandfather waiving his treaty rights in order to own property and run a fur-trading business.
 At an early age, Kakfwi was sent away to residential schools in Inuvik, Yellowknife and Fort Smith.
 During the 1970s, Kakfwi attended the University of Alberta to complete a teacher's degree, but early in that decade he returned to his Fort Good Hope community during a time in which many Aboriginal Canadians were beginning to organize politically to demand recognition of their land and self-government rights.